 Check out your benefits

 If you plan to use your insurance, your provider directory is a great place to start.
-While this can be time-consuming, virtual therapy options like Teladoc often do the heavy lifting for you.
-Karla R., another Teladoc Mental Health user, states, “I reached out to my health insurance, and they gave me information on Teladoc.
+While this can be time-consuming, virtual therapy options like Teladoc Health often do the heavy lifting for you.
+Karla R., another Teladoc Health member, states, “I reached out to my health insurance, and they gave me information on Teladoc Health.
 I went through the list of providers that was sent to me.
 I was looking for a specific person who could help with trauma and found my therapist.”

 Manage your expectations